Young people took on fossil fuels and won. What’s next?

 Ms. Gibson-Snyder understands why Montanans are particularly attuned to outsiders disrupting their way of life – whether it’s the Californians moving in and running up property values, or vacationers buying large homes and then trying to control ranching methods.

-But this isn’t her, and it isn’t her fellow plaintiffs, she says.
+But this is home for her and her fellow plaintiffs, she says.

 “I don’t think climate change should be a political issue,” she said during an interview earlier this month in Missoula.
 “But it keeps getting politicized.
 We’re still accused of bringing in out-of-state, liberal ideas and attorneys.
 And that’s actually a misrepresentation, both literally and also in terms of our goals.”